Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 The ICLR 2026 paper found that latent source preferences persist despite explicit prompting to avoid them.
 The BiasBusters study found that bias persists across model updates.
 The mechanism (training data concentration from historical web content) means some degree of brand bias is likely structural.
 Model improvements may reduce certain types of bias, but the earned media foundation that drives citation authority is not a workaround for a temporary problem.
 It is the permanent infrastructure for AI visibility.

-How does this affect B2B companies specifically?
+How does AI brand bias affect B2B companies specifically?

 B2B companies face higher stakes from AI brand bias because the research phase where shortlists are built now happens inside AI engines.
 Forrester found that 94% of B2B buyers use AI during purchasing, with 55% using it specifically for vendor comparisons.
 A B2B brand absent from AI recommendations during this phase is excluded from consideration before any human buyer contacts them.
 The bias compounds faster in B2B because the publication ecosystem is more concentrated: a smaller number of high-authority business publications drive a disproportionate share of AI citations in B2B categories.